 donald.hogarth@bell.ca

-ENRON EXTENDS THE ENRON INTELLIGENT NETWORK IN CANADA WITH BCE NEXXIA
+ENRON EXTENDS INTELLIGENT NETWORK IN CANADA WITH BCE NEXXIA

-FOR IMMEDIATE RELEASE: XXXX
+FOR IMMEDIATE RELEASE: Monday, April 10, 2000

-HOUSTON xxxx– Enron Broadband Services, Inc. (EBS), a wholly owned subsidiary of Enron Corp.
-(NYSE: ENE) and a leader in the delivery of high-bandwidth application services, has entered into an alliance with BCE Nexxia, a member of the Bell Canada group of companies.
+HOUSTON -- Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high-bandwidth application services, has entered into an alliance with BCE Nexxia, a member of the Bell Canada group of companies.

 Together, Enron and BCE Nexxia will extend Enron’s Intelligent Network (EIN) across Canada, reaching the six largest metropolitan areas in the next 60 days.
-This will enable a whole new breed of application services which deliver transport rich media and live, streaming video such as broadcast signals at high speeds over the Internet to business and residential customers.
+This will enable a new breed of application services which deliver rich media such as live, streaming video at high speeds to business and residential customers.

-Under the terms of the deal, BCE Nexxia will provide Enron with the connectivity, co-location space and equipment necessary to extend Enron’s network from the United States to Vancouver, Toronto, Montreal, Ottawa, Edmonton and Calgary.
+BCE Nexxia will provide Enron with the connectivity, co-location space and equipment necessary to extend Enron’s network from the United States to Vancouver, Toronto, Montreal, Ottawa, Edmonton and Calgary.
 By connecting these six cities, Enron’s network will reach 70% of Canada’s metropolitan population.

-“The agreement with BCE Nexxia extends Enron’s network further around the globe, and links the U.S. with one of our primary trading partners.
-BCE Nexxia’s significant market share will allow us to quickly penetrate the Canadian market and bring their customers a new, high-bandwidth Internet experience,” said Joe Hirko, president and CEO of Enron Communications, Inc.
+“The agreement with BCE Nexxia extends Enron’s network further around the globe,” said Joe Hirko, president and CEO of Enron Broadband Services.
+“BCE Nexxia’s extensive coast-to-coast network will allow us to quickly penetrate the Canadian market and bring their customers a new, high-bandwidth Internet experience.”

-Enron’s network provides full-screen TV-quality viewing – a 50-fold improvement over the public Internet – at speeds up to 1.4 trillion bits per second.
+The Enron Intelligent Network provides full-screen TV-quality viewing – a 50-fold improvement over the public Internet.

-“Enron’s advanced applications, in combination with BCE Nexxia’s state of the art IP-Broadband network, is taking the Internet to a new level.
-Canadians have been fast adopters of the Internet with almost 43% of the population on-line, and increasingly they are demanding high-speed Internet access along with the applications higher speeds allow.
-Enron will help us deliver these applications to our customers,” said Derek Rickaby, Assistant Vice President, US & International Wholesale Markets, BCE Nexxia.
+“Enron’s advanced broadband network and applications, in combination with BCE Nexxia’s state of the art IP-Broadband network, is taking the Internet to a new level in Canada.
+By enriching the Web with TV quality content, Enron and BCE Nexxia are making available a new range of business applications that will enhance the Internet experience for the end user,” said Derek Rickaby, Assistant Vice President, US & International Wholesale Markets, BCE Nexxia.

+Enron is one of the world’s leading electricity, natural gas and communications companies.
+The company, which owns approximately $33 billion in energy and communications assets, produces electricity and natural gas, develops, constructs and operates energy facilities worldwide, delivers physical commodities and financial and risk management services to customers around the world and is developing a nationwide Internet-based communications network.
+Enron’s Internet address is www.enron.com.
+The stock is traded under the ticker symbol, “ENE.”

 About the Enron Intelligent Network

-The EIN is uniquely based on a distributed server architecture, a pure Internet Protocol strategy, Enron's global fiber and satellite distribution, and the embedded software intelligence, called the Enron Broadband Operating enable a whole new breed of application services, called ePowered Services, which transport rich media and live, streaming video, faster than using the public Internet.System (BOS), that sets it apart from other network providers. .
-The EIN and Enron’s BOS enable a whole new breed of application services, called ePowered Services, which transport rich media and live, streaming video, faster than using the public Internet.
+The Enron Intelligent Network is uniquely based on a distributed server architecture, a pure Internet Protocol strategy, Enron's global fiber and satellite distribution, and the embedded software intelligence, called the Enron Broadband Operating System (BOS).
+The EIN and Enron’s BOS enable a whole new breed of application services, called ePowered Services, which transport rich media and live, streaming video faster than using the public Internet.

 About Enron Broadband Services